Volunteer at the i.d.e.a. Museum!

 Let’s make a difference!

-Fred has been volunteering at the museum for eight years, and as a retired engineer, he says he was looking for something fun and meaningful to do with his time.
+Fred has been volunteering at the museum for over eight years, and as a retired engineer, he says he was looking for something fun and meaningful to do with his time.

 “I love telling stories, so I mostly do the museum tours for the younger kids.
 I go home feeling really good because I know I did something worthwhile that influences the future of children.
 The museum is a terrific place to be.”